rmjarvis/TreeCorr/docs/binning3pt.rst

 set of values the user wants.

 This provides a unique definition for any triangle, except for a mirror reflection.
-Two congruent triangles (that are not isoceles or equilateral) are not necessarily equivalent for 3-point correlations.
-The orienation of the sides matters, at least in many use cases.
+Two congruent triangles (that are not isosceles or equilateral) are not necessarily equivalent for 3-point correlations.
+The orientation of the sides matters, at least in many use cases.
 So we need to keep track of that.
 We choose to do so in the sign of :math:`v`, where positive values mean that the sides :math:`d_1`, :math:`d_2` and :math:`d_3` are oriented in counter-clockwise order.